-Additionally, cities should become involved in the governance aspect of Urban Air Mobility, as there is a need for ongoing dialogue and collaboration between stakeholders to ensure that the regulatory framework remains relevant and effective.
+Additionally, cities should become involved in the governance aspect of Urban Air Mobility, as there is a need for dialogue and collaboration between stakeholders to ensure that the regulatory framework remains relevant and effective.
 As technology develops and more cities implement urban air mobility solutions, governance will play a critical role in shaping the future of urban transport.

 Another point was raised about cities perhaps taking a more prominent role in drone operations to steer the development of UAM and guarantee that these systems are used to benefit the community while minimising risks and addressing concerns.